Technical Diagnostic

 A focused review of affected routes, templates, deployment behaviour, crawl signals, CMS behaviour, performance bottlenecks, or code paths, followed by a prioritised fix plan the team can take into delivery.

 A WordPress front end can become too slow or awkward to maintain long before the publishing model itself is broken.
-The migration still has to protect search performance, preview behaviour, and day‑to‑day editorial work.
+A planned migration has to preserve the WordPress‑shaped parts of the estate before the Next.js build changes how pages are generated.

 A focused review of affected routes, templates, deployment behaviour, crawl signals, CMS behaviour, performance bottlenecks, or code paths, followed by a prioritised fix plan the team can take into delivery.